NUKnightLab/twxplorer/README.md

     # Change into the twxplorer repository
     cd twxplorer

+    # Activate the virtual environment (if necessary)
+    workon twxplorer

     # Install requirements
     pip install -r requirements.txt

+    # Download nltk stopwords (if necessary)
+    # The commands below will open up the NLTK Downloader application.
+    # On the 'Corpora' tab, select 'stopwords' and click 'Download'.
+    # When finished, quit the application.
+    python
+    >> import nltk
+    >> nltk.download()

     # Start the Flask development server
     python api.py